-Once you’ve created your campaigns, written your ads and fine-tuned your keywords lists, the next step is using the SEM and PPC reporting capabilities in Bing Ads to measure campaign performance.
+Once you’ve created your campaigns, written your ads and fine-tuned your keyword lists, the next step is using the search advertising reporting capabilities in Bing Ads to measure campaign performance.

 With Bing Ads reports, you can track statistics about your campaigns using selected metrics that matter to you.
 Running performance reports gained from tracking statistics will help you make informed choices about advertising budget and spend,ad and keyword performance.

 After completing this training, you will understand how to:

 The Bing Ads Reports page provides approximately thirty reports to help you improve your campaign performance – all of which have their own unique benefits.

 The following are some important reports that can improve the relevance and freshness of your campaigns.
 They will help the visibility, click-through rate, and conversion rates for your ads.

 To get create a report, go to the Reports page.
 In the left pane, click Standard reports, and then click either Performance, Change history, Targeting, Campaign analytics, or Billing and budget.